amplitube

 In a nutshell, this is more than you’ll need to capture the sonic essence of the recognizable sounds of guitar heroes with ease.

-Barely a dozen of these effects are available as factory presets, though, which means that more than half of aforementioned guitar effect models are only available with the Guitar Rig 6 Pro package.
-We have a full review of Guitar Rig 6 available by clicking right here!
+Barely a dozen of these effects are available as factory presets, though,.In short, this means you need the Guitar Rig 6 Pro package.
+However, we have a full review of Guitar Rig 6 – including pro vs player and the pros and cons of each – available by clicking right here!

 The Amplitube simulator offers 10 different stompbox models, including choruses, flangers, delays, wahs, diode overdrives, volume pedals, graphic equalizers, compressors, tremolos, and acoustic simulators.
 With the new Amplitube 5 version you can run them in paralel with the dry/wet setting.

 All of these effects are taken from actual analogue effect pedals and sound as original and authentic as can be.
-The same list of items contains an inventory of all the stomp effects contained.
+The same.
 We have a full and honest review of Amplitube 5, you can read it by clicking here!

 The good and the bad of Guitar Rig 6